Zhengzhou Hangkonggang railway station

 Zhengzhou Hangkonggang railway station (郑州航空港站 (鄭州航空港站, Zhèngzhōu Hángkōnggǎng zhàn, Zhengzhou Airport Economy Zone railway station)) is a railway station in Zhongmu County, Zhengzhou, Henan, China.

 Description

-The station is located about 6 km to the east of Zhengzhou Xinzheng International Airport in Zhengzhou Airport Economy Zone, Zhongmu County, Zhengzhou, Henan Province.
+The station is located about 6 km to the east of Zhengzhou Xinzheng International Airport in Zhengzhou Airport Economy Zone, Zhongmu County, Zhengzhou, capital of Henan Province.
 According to the plan, the station will become one of the four main passenger stations in Zhengzhou.
 Upon completion, the station will become the junction and the terminus of the now under construction Zhengzhou–Wanzhou high-speed railway and Zhengzhou–Fuyang high-speed railway, and also serve as the main hub for intercity railways in Henan province.
 The Zhengzhou–Xinzheng Airport intercity railway was extended to this station on 20 June 2022.

 History

 Construction began on 29 July 2017 and the final design of station was disclosed to public on 2 August 2018.
 The railway station opened on 20 June 2022.